nobutaka-ito/pulse/readme.md

 Put TIMIT in `pulse/TIMIT/`, which you need to purchase from [LDC](https://catalog.ldc.upenn.edu/LDC93S1).
 If you wish to use a speech dataset other than TIMIT (or a noise dataset of your choice), put it in `pulse/<dataset name>/`, where `<dataset name>` should be replaced by the name of the dataset.

 ### Prepare configuration files
-Configuration files specify the information necessary to synthesise speech enhancement datasets from the speech and the noise datasets, including how to partition data into development, validation, and test sets.
-For the default configuration using TIMIT and DEMAND, we already prepared `pulse/TIMIT_dev_set.txt`, `pulse/TIMIT_val_set.txt`, and `pulse/TIMIT_test_set.txt` for the development, the validation, and the test sets, respectively.
+Configuration files specify the information necessary to synthesise speech enhancement datasets from the speech and the noise datasets, including how to partition data into training, validation, and test sets.
+For the default configuration using TIMIT and DEMAND, we already prepared `pulse/TIMIT_train_set.txt`, `pulse/TIMIT_val_set.txt`, and `pulse/TIMIT_test_set.txt` for the training, the validation, and the test sets, respectively.
 If you wish to use a speech dataset other than TIMIT (or a noise dataset of your choice), you will need to create configuration files by yourself.

-Each line of the configuration file for the development set (e.g., `pulse/TIMIT_dev_set.txt`) specifies the information necessary to synthesise an example in the development set (i.e., a noisy speech example and a noise example in PULSE and MixIT and a noisy speech example and the corresponding clean speech example in supervised learning).
+Each line of the configuration file for the training set (e.g., `pulse/TIMIT_train_set.txt`) specifies the information necessary to synthesise an example in the training set (i.e., a noisy speech example and a noise example in PULSE and MixIT and a noisy speech example and the corresponding clean speech example in supervised learning).
 Specifically, each line consists of the following six entries separated by a space:
 1. the file path for the clean speech for generating a noisy signal example,
 1. the file path for the noise for generating a noisy signal example,
 1. the starting time of the noise excerpt for generating a noisy signal example,